 What happens when you go to get tested?

-In testing centers DSHS, a counselor will talk with you about the test.
-You will be asked to express their concerns.
-Why do you think there's a chance you have HIV?
-When you do the test, you take a small amount of blood from the arm or finger.
-In some centers until you take a sample from inside the mouth.
-Then, this sample is sent to a lab for testing to be performed.
+In testing centers, a counselor will talk with you about the test and will likely ask questions about why you think there’s a chance you have been infected with HIV?
+In order to administer the test, a small amount of blood will be drawn from your finger or arm.
+In some cases, cells from inside your mouth are collected and tested.
 You may have to wait two weeks or more to see the results.
 Talk to your counselor about when to return and make sure you go to find out the results.
 In HIV testing centers funded by DSHS, the results can only be given in person, not by phone or mail.

 What does it mean if the result is negative?

-A negative test result means no HIV antibodies were detected at the time of the test.
-But if in the past three months had any sexual contact without a condom or used the same needle to someone else, you will have to be tested.
-Talk to your counselor and tell the truth about any risky behavior and when you may have to return to be tested again.
-A negative test result does not mean that HIV is immune to HIV.
-If you have sex without protection or use the same needle as someone else, you can still become infected in the future.
+A negative test result means no HIV antibodies were detected at the time of testing.
+However, if in the past three months you’ve had any sexual contact without a condom or shared any needles with others, you should be tested.
+Talk to your counselor and tell the truth about any high risk behavior so that you can discuss taking further steps like coming in again to be tested in the future.
+A negative test result does not mean that a person is immune to an HIV infection.
+If you are negative and have sex without a protective barrier or if you share an injection needle with someone else, you can still become infected in the future.

 What does it mean if the result is positive?

 The test for HIV antibodies is very accurate.
-Any positive test is repeated and confirmed before you report the results.
+Any positive test is repeated and confirmed before results are reported.
 A positive result means you are infected with HIV.
 It is not a death sentence.
 People with HIV can live in good health for many years without any sign of disease.
 You will be encouraged to consult a doctor right away to have other tests to see how your immune system is functioning and to detect other infections.
-In addition, the counselor can give you the names of organizations that can help.
+Additionally, you may be provided with information on how to access HIV specialized health care.

-If the result is positive, your counselor or other health professional will discuss how to inform the people they had sex or shared a needle with whom.
+If the result is positive, your counselor or other health professional will discuss how to inform the people with whom they had sex or shared a needle.
 Although it may be difficult to discuss this issue, these people have to know they are at risk.
 Public health professionals are experts in how to inform these people in confidence (ie, without giving any information about you).
-Maybe it's better to use this service rather than inform yourself.
+Maybe it’s better to use this service rather than inform yourself.